About the Programme

 For more than 90 years, Birmingham Law School has made a major contribution to teaching and scholarship.
 Our academic staff are among the country's most eminent legal scholars and provide a supportive research culture that encourages and facilitates research activities.

-As well as providing expert supervision from an experienced member of staff, the School cultivates a friendly and supportive environment for its community of research students.
+As well as providing expert supervision from experienced members of staff, we offer a friendly and supportive environment for our postgraduate students and consider them an integral part of the School’s research community.

 The MPhil programme requires you to research and write a 60,000-word thesis under the supervision of a member of academic staff.
 Full-time students are expected to complete their work within two years.